 1. Blood Diamond (2006)

-Continuing with his theme of playing characters illustrative of changes in social consciousness, Hounsou this time played an African war-child turned freedom fighter desperate to help over-throw the warlords who had kidnapped and brain-washed his child in the name of diamond foraging.
-He was nominated for “actor in a supporting role” at the Oscars for a second time as a result, losing out to Alan Arkin’s performance in Little Miss Sunshine at the 79th Academy Awards.
-Though he wasn’t a winner on the night, his performance opposite Leonardo DiCaprio earned him the most critical praise of his career and was undeniably one of the best performances from an actor of colour since the turn of the century.
-Tough, but with a heart of Gold, Hounsou’s character demanded the range that the actor inevitably delivered and ultimately provided the launch pad for Djimon Hounsou’s number one career defining performance.
+Continuing with his theme of playing characters illustrative of changes in social consciousness, Hounsou this time played an African war child turned freedom fighter desperate to help overthrow the warlords who had kidnapped and brainwashed his child in the name of diamond foraging.
+He was nominated for Actor In a Supporting Role at the Oscars for a second time as a result, losing out to Alan Arkin for his performance in Little Miss Sunshine at the 79th Academy Awards.
+Though he wasn’t a winner on the night, his performance opposite Leonardo DiCaprio earned him the most critical praise of his career and was undeniably one of the best performances from any actor since the turn of the century.
+Tough, but with a heart of gold, Hounsou’s character demanded the range that the actor inevitably delivered and ultimately provided to be the launching pad for Djimon Hounsou’s number one career-defining performance.

 Recommended for you: Richard Jenkins: 3 Career-Defining Performances